Women in Public Relations in North America Research Study Investigates Workplace Gender Bias Long-Term Effects

 But when they’re ready to step back on track – just a short time later – they hit a wall.
 On-ramps are few and far between, and the financial penalties for taking a “time out” are punishing.

 The result?
 Many women are lost on re-entry, and companies are missing the chance to leverage this talent pool.

 There are too many talented women leaving their careers for a change, or languishing on the sidelines.

 Learn about MEMBERSHIP

-Membership is open to individuals ($25/month paid annually) and firms ($85/month paid annually) who work in the field of public relations and is also extended to both women and men working in communications, media, marketing and advertising.
-Memberships are reciprocal across the USA and Canada.
-We also offer discounted memberships for current students.
+Membership is open to individuals and firms who work in the field of public relations and is also extended to both women and men working in communications, media, marketing, and advertising.